Prime Verification Status

 Rank/Id Color Codes

-yesOn the long version of the list
+yesOn the list

 noNot on the current list